anko/partser/readme.markdown

  - `fail`: Always fails.
  - `index`: Consumes no input.
 Returns an integer representing the number of characters that have been consumed from the input so far.
 Always succeeds.

+A parser is a function that can be called with a string to return a `{
+status::Boolean, value::Any }`-object.
+Don't touch their `_`-property, or
+assume anything about what it is or does.
+Feel free to assign other properties, but don't expect `clone` to copy them.

 ### Parser constructors